 2. Apply the Solution

 Spray the solution directly onto the moldy area.
-We also like to spray the area around it to ensure all spores and traces are killed as well.
-If you’re using bleach, make sure you follow the safety precautions we mentioned above.
+We also like to spray the area around it to ensure all spores and traces are killed.

-Allow your solution to sit on the moldy area for 10 to 15 minutes — less if using bleach (five to 10 minutes).
+Allow your solution to sit on the moldy area for 10 to 15 minutes or less if using bleach (five to 10 minutes).

-For the Caulk: Shower caulk is a little more tricky to clean than other parts of the shower.
-For this, we like to make a paste of baking soda and bleach.
+Shower caulk is a little more tricky to clean than other shower parts.
+For this, make a paste of baking soda and bleach.

-Start by adding a generous amount of baking soda to a container.
+Add a generous amount of baking soda to a container.
 Slowly add bleach until it forms a paste.
-Then apply the paste to the moldy area and cover with plastic wrap.
+Apply the paste to the moldy area and cover with plastic wrap.
 It might be tricky, but do what you can.

 Leave the paste on the mold for up to two hours.
 Remove the plastic and scrub with a brush.
-Rinse the area well, and if there’s still mold, repeat the process.
+Rinse the area well, and repeat the process if there’s still mold.

 Use a stiff nylon brush to scrub the mold off.
 It should be loose and easy to remove.
-We recommend using a grout brush for smaller areas or an old toothbrush.
+We recommend using a grout brush or an old toothbrush for smaller areas.